victorandresp/payyed-backend/README.md

 ## Security Considerations

 - **Helmet:** Protects the API from common vulnerabilities related to malicious HTTP headers.
+- **AES-256*:** Encryption algorithm to protect sensitive data during data transfer.
-- **Sanitize Inputs:** Uses class validators to prevent malicious or malformed inputs at the data entry level, ensuring no unsanitized data reaches the database.
+- **Sanitize Inputs*:** Uses class validators to prevent malicious or malformed inputs at the data entry level, ensuring no unsanitized data reaches the database.
 - **Introspection GraphQL:** Disables introspection in production environments to avoid exposing the GraphQL schema; Playground access is also turned off in production.
 - **JWT Auth:** Implements authentication using JWT with access tokens and route protection via middleware.
 - **CORS:** Configures CORS to block requests from unknown or unauthorized origins.